 Stella shared a studio with minimalist sculptor Carl Andre and got odd jobs painting houses, until gallery owner Leo Castelli offered him a stipend.
 “I got about $75 a week,” Stella said, “which is not a big deal, but if you’re young and an artist, it’s enough to support you and a couple of friends.
 It worked out.”

-Stella’s idea of painting a ‘picture as object’, rather than a representation of something, led him to do his Black Paintings series, using commercial black enamel paint and a house painter’s brush.
+Stella’s idea of painting a ‘picture as object’, rather than a representation of something, led him to his Black Paintings series, using commercial black enamel paint and a house painter’s brush.
 Simple as they are, the black paintings had a profound impact on mid-century art and artists of successive generations.
 His idea of a painting being “a flat surface with paint on it – nothing more” rocked the art world at the time and, eventually, led to Stella being given a MoMA retrospective in 1970, making him the youngest art to be given such an honor.

 Frank Stella in 1977